The Lib Dem Plan for Winchester

 Pride in place

-It’s a challenging time for businesses across our area.
-We’re working to bring vital investment into our area - protecting local jobs, supporting businesses and reinvigorating our high streets.
+Our high streets are doing well, but it’s still a challenging time for businesses across our area.
+We’re working to bring vital investment into our district - protecting local jobs, supporting businesses and reinvigorating our high streets.

 What we have done